FDIM/easy-upload/README.md

 	</form>

 ## Note for iframes
-You must return some js code to invoke some function on parent frame: e.g.
+You must return js code to invoke some function on parent frame:

+	// in parent frame somewhere
 	function updateUploadStatus(valid, msg){
 	  if (!valid)
 		{
 			alert(msg);
 			return false;
 		}
-		Dialog.hide();
+		Dialog.hide(); // do needed cleanup
-		window.location = window.location;
+		window.location = window.location; // you might event return a path to newly uploaded file and just create required html markup
 	}

 and in upload handler return something like this:

 	<script type="text/javascript">window.parent.updateUploadStatus(false,'Unsupported format');</script>';